appcelerator-forks/automating-workflow-ticonf2014-talk/README.md

-# shwr.me demo
+# Automating Workflow

-These are the slides of the TiConf NY 2014 and are versionned in this repository as an (optional) model for future JoliCode conferences.
-The slides are based on [shwr.me](http://shwr.me), a html and CSS based presentation engine.
+These are the slides of the conference "Automating Workflow", held at the TiConf 2014 in Amsterdam

 ## Generating a PDF